imbus/robotframework-libdoc2testbench/README.md

 # Libdoc2TestBench
-Robot Framework Libdoc extension that generates imbus [TestBench Enterprise](https://www.imbus.de/en/testbench-enterprise) Library import formats.
+Robot Framework Libdoc extension that generates imbus [TestBench Enterprise](https://www.imbus.de/en/testbench-enterprise) import formats.
 It can be used to generate Testbench interactions and datatypes from Robotframework libraries.
 ___

 ### Installation:

-To install this package you can use  `pip`:
+To install this package you can use the following `pip` command:

 ```bash
 pip install robotframework-libdoc2testbench